|Election Tools||Election Tips||Official Successes||Fighting Crime||Offbeat||Newsletter Archives|

 Fourteen Counties in Texas receive cease and desist orders

 In a default judgment by the U.S. District Court Eastern Division in Michigan, the court found that Akhilesh Argawal and Aditya International of India infringed on a copyright held by Digital Filing Systems of Novi, Michigan.
-The court awarded the default judgment citing copyright infringement; awarded Digital the right to issue cease and desist orders to anyone using DigiCourt, DigiFile, Profile, or any similar software.
-Fourteen counties in Texas have already received cease and desist orders from Digital Filing Systems, LLC.
+The court awarded the default judgment citing copyright infringement and awarded Digital the right to issue cease and desist orders to anyone using DigiCourt, DigiFile, Profile, or any similar software.
+Fourteen counties in Texas have received cease and desist orders from Digital Filing Systems, LLC.

 Most individuals would be surprised to learn it is not simply the software that is at risk, but the images and indexes created by the pirated program, as well.
 Software companies often routinely claim ownership and control over the images that result from the use of their programs.
 This claim is made under the same laws that provide photographers with ownership rights over negatives.
 Unless the software contract specifically gives ownership rights to the software user, the rights to the images may remain with the software developer.